Victoria Horn: K-pop

+Music Industry

+Board Member at PRS for Music 'Dance Executive Committee'.

+Board Member at The F List for Music The Directory of UK Female+ Musicians.
+Helping Female & Gender Diverse Musicians Start & Sustain Careers.

-Horn is also active within the songwriting community.
+Lady V is also active within the songwriting community.
 She runs a private professional songwriters and producers rights group called the Songwriter Awareness Collective, that represents 800 musicians and works closely with BASCA, PRS and ASCAP.
 She maintains a Facebook group that provides songwriters with a forum to discuss issues relevant to their field.